How to Expatriate from the United States

 When you relinquish said citizenship you will not have the right to come and go freely into the US.
 The 1996 amendment to the Immigration Nationality Act gives the US Att.
 General the power to deny entry of expatriates who were avoiding tax.
 Also keep in mind most second passports for say don’t include visa free access to the United States.
 Malta is one of the few exceptions.

 If you’re tired of paying the IRS each year, or being treated like a pariah by your foreign bank, it may be time to expatriate from the United States.
-If you would like to discuss how to plan out your escape, please contact us at email@example.com or call (619) 550-2743 for a free consultation.
+If you would like to discuss how to plan out your escape, please contact our office HERE

 We can help you with a second passport or residency, a comprehensive tax strategy, and negotiate your expatriation from the United States.